miladhub/apache-https/README.md

 # Installing the dummy app

+Issue the following command:

+    nc -l -p 9176

+Or this is you have the BSD version of Netcat:

     nc -l 9176

 If you navigate to the app at <https://localhost/app> the page will stay there hanging, but on the console